Alaska hit by severe flooding that carries away homes

 Alaska governor: "Help is on the way"

-More than 170 people stayed overnight at a community shelter in Kipnuk, where the water rose overnight 6.6 feet above the highest tide.
-At least eight homes were swept away, Zidek said.
+According to the nonprofit Coastal Villages Region Fund, nearly 600 people in Kipnuk were taking shelter at a local school while around 300 were sheltering in a school in Kwigillingok.

 Roads and boardwalks were inundated and power lines were damaged in Bethel, Napaskiak, Napakiak, and other Yukon-Kuskokwim communities.
 Crews worked to clear the airport runway in Bethel, which was littered with debris from high winds.
-The area is among one of the most isolated in the U.S., where some communities have few roads and residents use boardwalks, boats and snowmobiles to get around, Zidek said.
+The area is among the most isolated in the U.S., and some communities have few roads and residents use boardwalks, boats and snowmobiles to get around, Zidek said.

 "Every effort will be made to help those hit by this storm.
 Help is on the way," Gov. Mike Dunleavy said in a statement.